Cooking On The Ranch

 • Guacamole.
 I like to spread a thin layer of guacamole on the tortilla before adding the beef.

-• Mango pico-de Gallo will bring a tropical flair.
+• A fresh Mango pico-de Gallo will bring a tropical flair.

 Can I Make Slow Cooker Tri-tip Tacos?

-Absolutely.
-And without much change in the instructions.
-Just brown the tri-tip roast and then follow the instructions in the recipe card.
+You can, but I prefer the Dutch oven.
+Make sure you brown the tri-tip roast and then follow the instructions in the recipe card.
 Cook on low for 7 hours or until meat is tender enough to shred.

 Recipe for Dutch Oven Tri-Tip Tacos

 Roasted tri-tip is an unexpected choice for street-style tacos.
-And using your oven to make Dutch oven to make tri-tip tacos creates a hands off no-fuss meal.
+And using your Dutch oven creates a hands off no-fuss meal.
 And surprisingly, a tri-tip makes really good pulled beef tacos.

 I hope you give this recipe a try with your favorite taco toppings.
 Such an easy recipe with big reward.
 A street taco to remember.